 The North Village Residential Community joined the rich heritage of Baylor University when the doors open for students, faculty and staff in Fall, 2004.

 The specific location of the Heritage House strives to continue the work of Christian spiritual formation and community building that took place from 1924 to 2003 when the land was occupied by Second Baptist Missionary Church.
 Heritage House is home to 254 residents including the North Village's Resident Director.
-It also houses students participating in the Engineering and Computer Science Living-Learning Center.
+It also houses students participating in the Fine Arts Living-Learning Center.

 - Free Cable TV

 - Central heat & air

 - High-speed ethernet data port for each occupant

 - Mini-blinds on all windows

 - One active phone line per room

 - Free laundry facilities on-site for residents only